sourcegraph/codestat.dev/README.md

 ## Adding a new dashboard

 It's pretty simple!
-Duplicate `S/Chat/Zulip.elm` (which corresponds to `/s/chat/zulip`, be sure to put yours under a relevant stat category under `/s/`).
+Duplicate `S/Zulip.elm` (which corresponds to `/s/zulip`, be sure to put yours under a relevant URL under `/s/` - projects are `/s/project` while one-off stats are `/s/project/stat-name` under the project they're relevant to).

 Look in the file for `panel0` - this is where you can modify the panels that appear on the page, their queries, etc.